 The mission of the Processed Food Business is to provide consumers with safe and high-quality food.
-The frozen and ambient foods business, the seasonings business, and the bakery business that make up the three core operations are each responsible for food safety control functions, and take all possible measures to ensure food safety control during the operation of the business.
+The frozen and ambient foods business and the seasonings business that make up the two core operations are each responsible for food safety control functions, and take all possible measures to ensure food safety control during the operation of the business.
 However, in the event that problems related to food safety or quality occur that exceed those anticipated by the Group, in addition to a decline or impairment of public trust in the Group, costs related to product recalls and demands for compensatory damages may be incurred, which could negatively impact performance.

-In addition to conducting continuous quality assurance activities aimed at providing safe and secure products from the four perspectives of Food Safety, Food Defense, Food Quality, and Food Communication, the Processed Food Business confirms their effectiveness through periodic audits.
+In addition to conducting continuous quality assurance activities aimed at providing safe and secure products from the four perspectives of food safety, food defense, food quality, and food communication, the Processed Food Business confirms their effectiveness through periodic audits.
 With the objective of constructing a management system platform to achieve the highest levels of food safety, the Company has drawn up policies, rules and guidelines related to food safety control for the Processed Food Business as a whole, and monitors the initiatives of each operating company in their operation.
 In addition, excluding one factory that began operations in fiscal 2020, all of the Group's factories inside and outside Japan, as well as the Group's business partners' factories that produce frozen foods, have achieved certification under the ISO 22000 or FSSC 22000 international standards for food safety management.
 The one remaining factory is currently in the process of obtaining certification for both ISO 22000 and FSSC 22000.